Categories of graphs for operadic structures: Introduction

 One motivation for this work is the hope that an alternative definition of the graph categories could help facilitate comparisons to other, related graph categories in the literature.
 Of special interest are the operadic categories of graphs appearing in \cite{BataninMarkl:OCDDC,BataninMarkl:OCNEKD,BataninMarklObradovic:MMGROA}, which should be closely related to subcategories of active maps by \cite[Proposition 3.2]{Berger:MCO}.
 We are also interested in the apparent differences with the graph categories arising from a twisted arrow construction in \cite{Burkin:TACOSC}.

 Another motivation for this paper is to provide a blueprint for work on operadic structures based on disconnected graphs.
 Such operadic structures include props, wheeled props, and non-connected modular operads.
 We expect that the definitions in this paper generalize to yield plausible graph categories for these three structures, once the appropriate notion of embedding is established.
 Moreover, the active-inert factorization systems on these categories, which are used to formulate the Segal condition, should arise in a natural and transparent way (see \cref{rmk factorization}).
-This would all play a role in developments related to \cite{Raynor:BDMOGNT}, and it would be interesting to compare the kinds of infinity-props arising from such a construction with those appearing in \cite{HaugsengKock}.
+This would all play a role in developments related to \cite{Raynor:BDMOGNT}, which concerns the circuit algebras of Bar-Natan and Dansco \cite{MR3623232}.
+These circuit algebras are a generalization of the planar algebras of Jones \cite{JonesPlanarAlgebras}, and turn out to be the same thing as wheeled props \cite{MR4265709}.
+In addition, it would be interesting to compare the kinds of infinity-props arising from this Segal condition with those appearing in \cite{HaugsengKock}.

 Lastly, the reader will notice that we have almost entirely avoided any homotopical issues, but these should be addressed later.
 We would like to know how the formulas for left Kan extensions in \cref{subsec lke segal} behave with respect to Quillen model structures for higher operadic structures.
 Can the formula from \cref{rem omega cyc} be leveraged to resolve \cite[Remark 6.8]{DrummondColeHackney:DKHTCO}, which seems to be needed for a conditional result of Walde \cite[Remark 5.0.20]{Walde:2SSIIO}?
-It would also be interesting to know if \cref{main theorem segal} can be promoted to the $\infty$-categories of Segal objects in spaces from \cite{ChuHaugseng:HCASC}.
+It would also be interesting to know if \cref{main theorem segal} can be promoted to the $\infty$-categories of Segal objects in spaces from \cite{ChuHaugseng:HCASC}, and also to the enriched context following \cite{ChuHaugseng:EIO,GepnerHaugseng}.